28 Jan Remote Healthcare for All: A Medical Association Teams Up With Cell-Ed Delivering Therapy to High Need Population

 If left untreated, PAD can result in significant blockages, pain, and possible amputation.
 It is associated with increased risk for heart attacks, strokes, and coronary heart disease – and it is entirely preventable.

 To help patients recover and maintain their health, SVS and Cell-Ed collaborated and created a mobile app that was prescribed to PAD patients as a significant part of their treatment plan: Supervised Exercise Therapy (SET).

 Called SVS SET (Supervised Exercise Therapy), the program is designed to overcome traditional barriers to exercise therapy including, cost, transportation, work and family obligations, and even the challenges of creating and maintaining healthy lifestyle habits.
 During the duration of the 12-week SVS SET program, feedback from patients was collected regularly.
 The SVS SET remote digital program was the first of its kind offered by a surgical association.

-“We at the Society of Vascular Society, along with our partner Cell-Ed, see a unique opportunity for the virtual delivery of the program through our new SVS SET app.
+“We at the Society of Vascular Surgery, along with our partner Cell-Ed, see a unique opportunity for the virtual delivery of the program through our new SVS SET app.
 By removing barriers for patients and radically expanding access, we believe the app can improve the quality of life for millions of PAD patients.”

 Providing a remote way for people to better manage their disease through exercise, coaching, and education is key–as are the four differentiators the SET solution offers:

 - Radical accessibility: available across any device, for adults at all literacy levels

 - Personalized support: automated and live, certified health and wellness coaching